 Narrative therapy is a unique and empowering approach to psychotherapy that focuses on the power of personal storytelling.
 At its core, this approach recognizes that the stories we tell about ourselves and our experiences have a profound impact on our thoughts, feelings, and behaviors.

 By collaborating with a therapist, individuals in narrative therapy are encouraged to explore, challenge, and reframe the dominant narratives that have shaped their lives.
 This process allows them to separate themselves from their problems, gain a fresh perspective, and discover new possibilities for growth and transformation.
-Through the narrative therapy process, clients can develop a deeper understanding of their values, strengths, and resilience, ultimately leading to greater self-awareness and personal empowerment.
+Through the narrative therapy process, patients can develop a deeper understanding of their values, strengths, and resilience, ultimately leading to greater self-awareness and personal empowerment.

 Narrative therapy is a unique approach to psychotherapy that emphasizes the power of storytelling in shaping our lives and identities.
 Developed in the 1980s by Michael White and David Epston, this approach recognizes that the stories we tell about ourselves and our experiences have a profound impact on our thoughts, feelings, and behaviors.